-Each of the four global case studies emphasized that a strong digital infrastructure is essential to the integration of the metaverse.
+Each of the four global case studies emphasized that a robust digital infrastructure is crucial for integrating the metaverse.
 Nationwide high-speed internet, distributed computing capacity, and VR/AR device access have been prioritized by nations such as China and South Korea.